Bringing engineering to life across North Carolina through outreach, mentoring and education

 The Girls Middle School Video Game Design Camp will focus on computer engineering design challenges.
 Activities involve designing computer games, animated stories or helpful computer applications.
 No prior programming experience is necessary.
 You will work together and learn everything you need to know to be successful!

-All students entering 6th through 8th grade in Fall 2014 are welcome.
+All students entering 6th through 8th grade in Fall 2015 are welcome to apply.
 Home-schooled students are encouraged to attend, as well.
-Only girls will be allowed to attend the Girls Middle School Game Maker camp offered July 14 - 18, 2014.
+Only girls will be allowed to attend the Girls Middle School Game Maker camp offered July 13 - 17, 2015.

 The only way to apply is via our online application tool.
 You can access it here or click on the "Login" button on the top right corner of this Web page.
 Please bookmark the site so you can return to it to complete your application and check on the status.